mymaildapo/laravel_user_register/readme.md

 ## How to Run

-#import lsappnew.sql located in root folder to postgress database.
+import lsappnew.sql located in root folder to postgress database.<br />
-or
+or<br />
-# using tools like pgadmin4 create a new postgres database
+ using tools like pgadmin4 create a new postgres database<br />
-# create .env in the root folder (check and use .env.example)
+create .env in the root folder (check and use .env.example)<br />
-# npm install
+npm install<br />
-# composer install
+composer install<br />
 ## link the image folder
 php artisan storage:link